NotMyLyfe/masseyhacks-submission/README.md

 https://discord.com/api/oauth2/authorize?client_id=716343563083972618&permissions=281664&scope=bot

 ### Side Note
-We were not able to set up our Domain.com domain ([covidstats.tech](https://covidstats.tech)) in time, as DNS records have to update.
+We were not able to set up our Domain.com domain ([covidstats.tech](https://covidstats.tech)) in time, as DNS records have yet to update.